jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

-#Developing Bluemix applications in Java with Eclipse and DevOps Services
+#Developing IBM Bluemix applications in Java with Eclipse and DevOps Services

-This tutorial shows you how to develop a Java application using Bluemix, DevOps Services and the RTC client for Eclipse.
+This tutorial shows you how to develop a Java application using IBM Bluemix, DevOps Services and the RTC client for Eclipse.

 ##Getting your app